top of page

 Jake Chisenhall, Be Steel, My Heart

 Atlanta local staple Jake Chisenhall has been applying his signature around for over a decade now, but their latest offering aims to bring an entire ecosystem of genres together.
 Be Steel, My Heart is an aptly titled EP full of wonder and nuance.
 The fluidity of Jake’s melodic narratives provides more than an extended play.
 It’s an extended world.
-Those familiar with Chisenhall know that the songwriting takes all kinds of whimsical turns and is filled with vibrant colors fro
+Those familiar with Chisenhall know that the songwriting takes all kinds of whimsical turns and is filled with vibrant colors from

 Johnmark Hendrix